 Supporting chronic conditions

 - Moving to a different level of care can be temporary, as in Peggy’s case, or permanent as needs change.
 LeRoy Erickson and his wife moved to an apartment at Bethany Village in Mechanicsburg, Pa., several years before she was diagnosed with dementia.
 Leroy credits the support services – both for him and for his spouse – with keeping Maryanne and him together in their residence longer than if they had not moved.
 Further, LeRoy continued to integrate his wife into his daily life much more easily after her eventual move to memory support because she was on the same campus, he believes.
-(Watch LeRoy's thoughts on the supportive services of continuing care retirement communities.)
+(Watch LeRoy's thoughts on the Video: Supporting Memory Loss.)

 3. Timing Your Move - 3 Important Factors